 All those little factors make a huge difference and without them, debates are a waste of time.

 Now, the intent of this post is not to start another debate, but to educate, giving you what you need to make your own decision.

 Before I go into the Pros and Cons of each PRO, I’ll explain what a Performing Rights Organization is and why you need to be signed up with one.

 What Is a Performing Rights Organization?

-Once the royalties are collected, the PRO takes their fee and then sends the remaining amount to the member(s) (writer, publisher, and so on).
+Once the royalties are collected, the PRO takes their fee and then sends the remaining amount to its members: